Overview on Mobile Homes

 It is a violation of the law to fail to display a current registration decal.
 Mobile homes that fail to properly display a current decal are subject to late fees or tangible personal property taxation.

-Mobile Home registration and decal renewals may be done online, by mail, or at one of the Tax Collector’s Service Centers.
+Mobile Home registration and decal renewals may be conducted online, by mail, or at one of the Tax Collector’s Service Centers.

-To renew an existing mobile home registration online, click here.
+To renew a mobile home registration online, click here.

 For Service Center locations, click here.